sidsatya/econometric-methods/README.md

 1. Bernoulli Sampling
 2. Binscatter
 3. Omitted Variable Bias
+4. Reweighting I
-4. Reweighting (in progress)
+5. Reweighting II, logit and weights (in progress)
-5. Instrumental Variables (in progress)
+6. Instrumental Variables (in progress)
-6. Difference-in-Differences (in progress)
+7. Difference-in-Differences (in progress)
-7. Regression Discontinuity (in progress)
+8. Regression Discontinuity (in progress)
-8. Lasso and Ridge for Feature Selection (in progress)
+9. Lasso and Ridge for Feature Selection (in progress)